osins/crawler-mcp-server/README.md

 ### 1. `crawl_web_page`

 Crawl webpage content from the specified URL and save in multiple formats.
+Supports both traditional CSS extraction and LLM-enhanced extraction modes.

 **Parameters:**
 - `url` (string, required): The webpage URL to crawl